GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/install_abm.md

 This guide shows how to install Anthos on bare metal in your OpenStack environment.
-It assumes that you already have an **OpenStack Ussuri** or similar environment with the necessary VMs and network setup.
+It assumes that you already have an **OpenStack Ussuri** or similar environment with the necessary VMs and network set up.

 If you already have the necessary infrastructure set up in your OpenStack environment, then you can continue with this guide.
 If not, the Terraform